Alexander Kahn: Career

-In 1923, he became a director of the Rand School of Social Science and chairman of the New Leader Association (which published The New Leader).
+In 1923, Kahn became a director of the Rand School of Social Science and chairman of the New Leader Association (which published The New Leader).
 In 1924, he joined the executive committee of the Conference for Progressive Political Action.

-He wrote articles for the Jewish Daily Forward and the Jewish Worker.
+Kahn wrote articles for the Jewish Daily Forward and the Jewish Worker.
+He was known as "the East Side Ambassador to the Uptown Jews" due to his contributions in bringing the perspectives of Jewish immigrants to American Jewish leaders who knew little about their views.
 In 1914, he became vice-president of the Forward Association, which published the Forward.
 He was also general counsel of the Forward Association since 1903.
 In 1939, he became general manager of the Forward.
 He retired as general manager a few weeks before his death.
-He was known as "the East Side Ambassador to the Uptown Jews" due to his contributions in bringing the views of immigrant Jews to American Jewish leaders that knew little about the former's mentality.